Howlinmoon/MobileGameDevelopment/README.md

 # MobileGameDevelopment

-Left off with lesson 15, Nested Functions
+Left off with lesson 18, Drawing a rectangle in the HTML5 Canvas